opensearch-project/documentation-website/_search-plugins/cross-cluster-search.md

 ## Prerequisites

 To use proxy mode, fulfill the following prerequisites:
-- Make sure that he source cluster's nodes are able to connect to the configured `proxy_address`.
+- Make sure that the source cluster's nodes are able to connect to the configured `proxy_address`.
 - Make sure that the proxy can route connections to the remote cluster nodes.